open-component-model/ocm-spec/doc/01-model/07-extensions.md

 - (optional) additional type specific attributes

-Every OCM repository can therefore be described by such a Repository specification.
-It is usable by a language binding to gain access to this repository.
-The type is used to identify the backend end implementation and the additional attributes are used ba the implementation to provide access to the concrete repository instance.
+Every OCM repository can therefore be described by such a *Repository Specification*.
+This specification can be utilized by a language binding to access the repository.
+The type is employed to distinguish the backend implementation, and the additional attributes are leveraged by the implementation to faciliprovide access to the specific repository instance.

 In a concrete environment all those repositories are usable, for which an implementation of the [abstract model operations](../03-persistence/01-operations.md) exists.